 Coal lands in this country are not so abundant as ever to become of small value, but on the contrary will be increasing and will be worked.
 Coal is to be the great article of fuel.
-We are fast reaching that period.
+We are fast reaching that period of all varieties of iron, as they are in this country.